Mass media in Pakistan: History

 The media in Pakistan dates back to pre-partition years of British India, where a number of newspapers were established to promote a communalistic or partition agenda.
 The newspaper Dawn, founded by Muhammad Ali Jinnah and first published in 1941, was dedicated to promoting for an independent Pakistan.
 The conservative newspaper, Nawa-i-Waqt, established in 1940 was the mouthpiece of the Muslim elites who were among the strongest supporters for an independent Pakistan.

 In a sense, Pakistani print media came into existence with a mission to promulgate the idea of Pakistan, which was seen as the best national option for the Muslim minority in British India and as a form of self-defense against suppression from the Hindu majority.

+In 2025, a nationwide study on media and communication education in Pakistan surveyed faculty at 92 universities and colleges offering bachelor’s degrees in media and communication studies.
+The number of higher-education institutions offering media and communication degrees had increased from 21 in 2006 to about 100, with nearly 37,500 students enrolled nationwide.

 Role in exposing corruption

 Since the introduction of these vibrant TV channels, many major corruption cases and scams have been unveiled by journalists.
 Notable among them are: